lramseyIV/hivemind/README.md

 UI Overhaul - will use Bulma.io

+Profile database model and profile page layout

 **In Progress**

-Profile database model and profile page layout
+Crop Profile Image before upload